Pajn/Neo4jDart/README.md

 [![Coverage Status](https://coveralls.io/repos/Pajn/Neo4jDart/badge.svg)](https://coveralls.io/r/Pajn/Neo4jDart)

 A Neo4j driver for Dart.
-Both a simple driver and an OGM (Object Graph Mapper) is provided in separate libraries.
+Both a simple driver for executing Cypher queries and an [Warehouse][] adapter that implements the GraphDbSession interface.
+The previously provided OGM (Object Graph Mapper) is deprecated and is being replaced by [Warehouse][].

 ## Usage
 A simple usage example: